meshtastic/firmware/docs/README.md

 * Open and extensible codebase supporting multiple hardware vendors - no lock in to one vendor
 * Communication API for bluetooth devices (such as our Android app) to use the mesh.
 So if you have some application that needs long range low power networking, this might work for you.
 * Eventually (within a couple of months) we should have a modified version of Signal that works with this project.
 * Very easy sharing of private secured channels.
-Just share a special link or QR code with other users and they can join your encrypted mesh
+Just share a special link or QR code with friends and they can join your encrypted mesh

 This project is currently in early alpha - if you have questions please join our chat [![Join the chat at https://gitter.im/Meshtastic/community](https://badges.gitter.im/Meshtastic/community.svg)](https://gitter.im/Meshtastic/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge).